-Information has been obtained from the mukhtar regarding the impacts of the Project's land acquisition activities on communities.
-Affected PAPs including users of the lands have been identified with mukhtars and included in the household survey.
-Semi-structured community level questionnaires with the mukhtars in Project Affected Settlements (PASs) have been implemented.
+Information has been obtained from the mukhtar of Beybaş village regarding the impacts of the Project's land acquisition activities deriving from ETL construction on communities.
+Affected PAPs including users of the lands have been identified with the mukhtar and included in the household survey.
+Semi-structured community level questionnaire with the mukhtar in one Project Affected Settlement (PAS) has been implemented.
 The questionnaire includes topics on;

 - Affected lands including common properties,

 - Population,

-- · Seasonal labour,
+- Seasonal labour,

-- · Livelihood pattern,
+- Livelihood pattern,

 - Owners and users of the affected lands,

-- · Opinions about the Project impacts,
+- Opinions about the Project impacts,

-- Expropriation process.